-The cost of these articles is \$181.50 and is payable on entrance, at which time the items are issued.
+The cost of these articles is \$164.40 and is payable on entrance, at which time the items are issued.
+This price is subject to minor change without notice.

 Old boys need buy only such uniform articles as may be needed to bring their outfit up to standard.